U.N. atomic agency says stolen information on hacker site

 A Western diplomat said the stolen data was not believed to include information related to confidential work carried out by the IAEA.
 One of the agency's tasks is preventing the spread of nuclear weapons.

-The statement posted in the name of Parastoo (which in Farsi means swallow, the bird, and can also be a woman's name) included a large number of email addresses and called for the people to whom they belonged to sign a petition for an "open" IAEA investigation into Israel's Dimona reactor.
+The statement posted in the name of Parastoo (swallow in Farsi) included a large number of e-mail addresses and called for the people to whom they belonged to sign a petition for an "open" IAEA investigation into Israel's Dimona reactor.

 The statement dated November 25 and headlined "Parastoo Hacks IAEA" said: "Israel owns a practical nuclear arsenal, tied to a growing military body."